markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 ```

 If all went will you should receive a text on your device.
-Your terminal window will display `JSON` sent by Twilio either confirming your `HTTP` request was successful or it will display an error.
+Your terminal window will display an `XML` response sent by Twilio either confirming your `HTTP` request was successful or there was an error.

 ## Phone number and message body redaction